International Graduate Students

 4. Letters of recommendation:

-Two letters of recommendation are required.
-One letter from an employer/supervisor and one letter from an academic reference.
+Two academic references are preferred, with one from a natural science professor.
+If unable to secure two academic references, one from employer/supervisor will be accepted.
 Each letter must be in English.
 Please have your reference sign across the sealed flap of the envelope.